Fishing Report

 Crappie | Using FFS or other electronics is going to give anglers the best shot at finding fish.
 Try targeting cover along drop-offs and along the creek channel with minnows, jigs, or small crankbaits. |

 Bream | The bream bite is still slow.
-Tightlining with worms has been producing the biggest fish.
-Some quality redear are being caught along the earthen piers on worms.
-Crickets under a cork are always a good bet as well, but don't overlook small spinners, jigs, or your favorite fly-fishing setup. |
+Tightlining with worms in about 8 - 10 ft depth has been productive along the wooden piers.
+Crickets under a cork are always a good bet, but don't overlook small spinners, jigs, or your favorite fly-fishing setup. |

-Catfish | The catfish are biting off and on; tight lining liver and/or worms off the wooden and earthen piers is productive.
+Catfish | Not many anglers are targeting catfish and the bite is off and on.
+Tight lining liver and/or worms off the wooden and earthen piers is productive.
 Stink bait, Kool-aid flavored hotdogs, and cut bait are also good options when trying to get catfish to bite. |

 Reminder: All Walleye caught must be released immediately.